 When starting out, a coach or someone to hold you accountable can be very helpful.

-Do you have a plan that works for eating healthy?
+Do you have a plan that works for eating healthy on a regular basis?
 Share below.